prokenz101/maths-helper/README.md

 A simple python script that helps you with basic math questions.

 ## It helps you with:
+- Calculator
-- Basic Operations
+   Basic Operations
     - Addition
     - Subtraction
     - Multiplication
     - Division
-- Square and Square Root
+- Square and Cube Root
+    Random Number
+    - 24 (Example)
 - Perimeter and Area
+    Shapes
+    - Rectangle
+    - Square
+    - Circle
+    - Triangle
+    - Paralellogram
+- Hypotenuse, Altitude and Base
+    2 Random Numbers
+    - 24 and 48 (Example)
+- LCM and HCF
+    2 Random Numbers
+    - 24 and 48 (Example)

 ## How to use the script

-When it asks for a command, Your options are `calculator`, `perimeter`, `area`, `square`, `square root`, `quit` and ` pythagorean theorem`.
+When it asks for a command, Your options are `calculator`, `perimeter`, `area`, `square`, `square root`, `cube root` `quit`, `hyp`, `alt`, `base`, `lcm`, `hcf`.
 The operations for `calculator` are `+` (Addition), `-` (Subtraction), `*` (Multiplication), `/` (Division) and `%` (Remainder).

 When it asks for shapes, your options are `Square`, `Rectangle`, `Circle`, `Triangle` and `Parallelogram`  length/breadth/side/radius/diameter/base in `perimeter` or `area` just input a random number I guess its not that hard.

 For `Square Root`, `Square` and `Cube Root` it's basically just the same thing, enter a number.

-For `Pythagorean Theorem` (This is the most complex but still pretty easy) you gotta input the state of the 3 sides of the triangle.
-Basically defining whether it's there or not, You do this using `yes` or `no`.
-Once the script gets this info, it will ask you the numbers according to the presence of each side of the triangle.
-If you dont know what the altitude is, then it's not going to ask you what it is.
-Once you do this, the answer will be outputted in square root(obviously).
-If hypotenuse is there, then make sure that the value is larger than the base/altitude otherwise it just wont make sense.
-And also, don't try and fake it out by saying that you have all 3 sides, It Knows.
+For `Hyp` (Hypotenuse), you can just input the altitude and base of the triangle and it should give you the hypotenuse of them.

+For `Alt` (Altitude), you can just input the hypotenuse and base of the triangle and it should give you the altitude of them.

+For `Base` you can just input the hypotenuse and the altitude of the triangle and it should give you the base of them.

 For `HCF` just type in 2 numbers and it should output the HCF of those 2 numbers.

 For `LCM` just type in 2 numbers and it should output the LCM of those 2 numbers.
-This is fairly new and may have some bugs so L I guess.

 If you would like to go back to the previous question that the script asked, just type `..`, similar to changing directories in terminal.